microsoft/AirSim/docs/coding_guidelines.md

 # Modern C++ Coding Guidelines

-We are using Modern C++ 11 and we are limiting use of C++ 14 to specific parts of the code for now.
-Smart pointers, Lamdas, and C++ 11 multithreading primitives are your friend.
+We are using Modern C++11.
+Smart pointers, Lamdas, and C++11 multithreading primitives are your friend.

 ## Quick Note